ayoungblood/lumozel/README.md

 Status
 ------

+LMMain.pde is compilable, and functions only to a very limited extent.
+Many features are being developed, and much of the GUI is broken.
-Currently, there is no stable release.
+Thus, there is currently no stable release.
-As of 2012-07-31, there is no compilable codebase.

 Goals
 -----